jmcerrejon/PiKISS/README.md

 This is my most ambitious project for the *Raspberry Pi*.

 Install an application on Linux is not complex.
-Sometimes just a *sudo apt-get install* and get the application installed with all its dependencies.
+Sometimes just type *sudo apt-get install* and get the application installed with all its dependencies.
 But...
 What if we need to install more than one such as a web server?, Is it not in the official repositories?, What if you want to get rid off input commands?.
 Please, an easy way to set my WIFI network!.

 Don't despair. **PiKISS** has come to help you...

 - - -
 **PiKISS** *(Pi Keeping It Simple, Stupid!)* are *Bash scripts* for *Raspbian* (for now) which has a menu that will allow you to install some applications or configure files automatically as easy as possible.

-The idea is offer facilities to manage your Raspbian distro selecting an option in a menu and answer [Yes/No].
+The idea is offer facilities to manage your *Raspbian* distro selecting an option in a menu and answer [Yes/No].
 If you need check dependencies, install an app, modify a script at boot, add a line to a file or download other, **PiKISS** will do it for you.

 I include not only the ability to install, but also compile programs.
 Do you have problems when compiling your favorite emulator?, Have you forgotten to modify a line in the source code and now you have to recompile again for 4 hours?.
 Laugh your now all this with **PiKISS**.